AdobeDocs/experience-platform.en/help/data-science-workspace/access-features-dsw.md

 - **Notebooks:** Provides an interactive development environment ([JupyterLab](./jupyterlab/overview.md)) to explore, analyze, and model your data on Experience Platform.
 - **Models:** Provides tools used to create, publish, and store advanced machine learning recipes and models.
 For more information, visit the [create and publish a machine learning model](./models-recipes/create-publish-model.md) tutorial.
-- **Services:** Contains both Adobe-provided services such as [Intelligent Services](../intelligent-services/home.md) and any custom services you created with Data Science Workspace.
+- **Services:** Contains both Adobe-provided services such as [AI/ML services](../intelligent-services/home.md) and any custom services you created with Data Science Workspace.

 Why am I only seeing the Services tab?

-- Your organization may only be entitled to Real-time Customer Data Platform (RTCDP) which includes the Intelligent Service Customer AI.
+- Your organization may only be entitled to Real-time Customer Data Platform (RTCDP) which includes the Customer AI AI/ML Service.

 If you are unable to see any of the **Data Science** tabs and wish to utilize Data Science Workspace features, contact your company administrator to check if you have an Adobe Experience Platform Intelligence license.